 - Live in the heart of Old Habana - the most exciting, vibrant and fun neighbourhood in Habana.

-- Unique combination of learning Spanish combined with professional dance lessons, cultural walks and activities and other fun stuff to get to know Cuba.
+- Two start dates every month learning Spanish combined with professional dance lessons, cultural walks and activities and other fun stuff to get to know Cuba.

 - All Cuban crew will help you feel at home and help you learn about Cuba's past and present - and what we can learn about ourselves!